 - Provide ground cover.
 Plants spread low across the ground as a blanket over the soil and help keep the environment moist.

-Nasturtiums also are an excellent plant to add to your flower garden or patio container garden.
+Nasturtiums also are excellent plants to add to your flower garden or patio container garden.

 In the flower bed, add nasturtiums as a border.
 They are a pretty plant when allowed to spill over onto walkways.

 Plant trailing nasturtiums in front of beds of marigolds, snapdragons, and hostas or add to window boxes as a spilling vine.
-Trailing nasturtiums plants look lovely planted in the corners of raised beds.
+Trailing nasturtium plants look lovely in the corners of raised beds or pots and containers.

 Our favorite Varieties of Nasturtiums: